toriseymour83-cell/MythosDB/CONTRIBUTING.md

 - note if the tradition is disputed
 - note if the attribution is uncertain

-Use the `source_references.csv` file where a record needs to be linked clearly to a source.
+Use `source_references.csv` where a record needs to be linked clearly to a source.

 Confidence levels can be: